Skip to content

 The Neon Museum

-You never thought you would visit a neon museum in your life, right?
+You never thought you would visit a neon museum, right?
 However, it would be a shame not to see the one in Warsaw!
 It is an original and atypical activity that we strongly advise you to do in Warsaw.
-Located in a quirky neighborhood, in the heart of an old factory in Praga, this gallery will surprise you with its lights and its fantastic collection.
+Located in a quirky neighbourhood in the heart of an old factory in Praga, this gallery will surprise you with its lights and fantastic collection.
 You won’t forget this amazing discovery in the heart of the Polish capital!

 The Museum of Technology and Industry

-The Museum of Technology and Industry is a lovely museum located in the Palace of Science and Culture in the center of Warsaw.
-You can see exhibitions of motorcycles and cars from the past, computers, rockets and even a planetarium.
-You can also see the famous Enigma machine, the German encryption machine whose code was broken by Polish mathematicians.
+The Museum of Technology and Industry is a lovely museum located in the Palace of Science and Culture in the centre of Warsaw.
+It features exhibitions of motorcycles and cars from the past, computers, rockets, and even a planetarium.
+The museum also houses the famous Enigma machine, a German encryption machine whose code was broken by Polish mathematicians.

 POLIN Museum of the History of Polish Jews